-The applicant must list all colleges and/or universities previously attended, arrange to have one official transcript sent directly to the Admissions Office from each institution where you obtained a degree (except UW-Eau Claire); and from any institution you have completed course work necessary for admission to your graduate program, or graduate courses you wish to have considered for transfer credit to apply toward your intended degree program at UW-Eau Claire.
-Current or former UW-Eau Claire students do not need to provide transcripts from UW-Eau Claire however submission of an application constitutes authorization for Admissions to request your UW-Eau Claire transcript from the Registrar.
+The applicant must list all colleges and/or universities previously attended.
+An official transcript must be sent directly to the University of Wisconsin-Eau Claire either through secured electronic transmission or via the postal service (not email) for any institution where you a) obtained a degree (except UW-Eau Claire), b) completed course work necessary for admission to your graduate program, or c) graduate courses you wish to have considered for transfer credit to apply toward your intended degree program at UW-Eau Claire.
+Current or former UW-Eau Claire students do not need to provide transcripts from UW-Eau Claire; however, submission of an application constitutes authorization to review the UW-Eau Claire record.
 Additional transcripts may be required, particularly for certification and licensure programs, so please request to have these official transcripts sent as well.
-To be regarded as official, the transcript must be sent directly from the institution to the University of Wisconsin-Eau Claire either electronically or via the postal service.
 All transcripts become a part of your permanent file and cannot be returned.

 An application for admission also may be considered during an applicant’s last semester as an undergraduate student.
 Admission to graduate study in such cases is conditional, pending satisfactory completion of the baccalaureate requirements and the student’s meeting of all other requirements for admission.

-If you would like to be considered for a graduate assistantship, fellowship, or the Advanced Opportunity Program (AOP), the priority application date is March 1 for the following academic year.
-The Application for Graduate Assistantship and/or Fellowship can be found on the Admissions or Graduate Studies website, and should be submitted to the Office of Graduate Studies.
+If you would like to be considered for a graduate assistantship, fellowship, or the Advanced Opportunity Program (AOP) grant, the priority application date is March 1 for the upcoming academic year.
+The Application for Graduate Assistantship and/or Fellowship can be found on the Academics page under "Paying for graduate school," and should be electronically submitted to the Office of Graduate Studies.